ifesdjeen/cascading-cassandra/README.md

   * `types.dynamic` - hashmap specifying mapping of `rowKey` to it's type, `columnName` to it's type and `columnValue` to it's type
+  * `mappings.dynamic` - hashmap specifying mapping of `rowKey`, `columnName` and `columnValue` to the fields that correspond to them in Cascading output

 Please note that only given configuration parameters are valid for usage, you can not create a single universal dynamic/static Source/Sink.